valango/assert-debug/README.md

 # assert-debug [![travis](https://img.shields.io/travis/assert-debug/master.svg)](https://travis-ci.org/assert-debug) [![Coverage Status](https://coveralls.io/repos/valango/assert-debug/badge.svg?branch=master&service=github)](https://coveralls.io/github/valango/assert-debug?branch=master)

-**`assert-debug`** helps to trace down the actual cause behind seemingly random assertion.
+**`assert-debug`** helps to trace down the actual cause behind seemingly random assertion failures.

 ## When might you need it?
 Your code may interact with different databases and even with some resources you can't control.

-You think, you're ready to deploy, and suddenly there is a weird assertion error.
+You think you're ready to deploy, and suddenly there is a weird assertion error.
 Sure you'll get the stack trace and even what exactly went wrong - in style like:
 ```
 // + expected - actual